Josuto/monguito/README.md

 - [Comparison to other Alternatives](#comparison-to-other-alternatives)
 - [Contributors](#contributors)

-# What is `monguito` Exactly?
+# What is `monguito`?

 `monguito` is a lightweight and type-safe [MongoDB](https://www.mongodb.com/) handling library for [Node.js](https://nodejs.org/) applications that implements both the generic [repository](https://www.martinfowler.com/eaaCatalog/repository.html) and the [polymorphic](https://www.mongodb.com/developer/products/mongodb/polymorphic-pattern/) patterns.

 It allows developers to define any custom MongoDB repository in a fast, easy, and structured manner, releasing them from having to write basic CRUD operations, while decoupling domain from persistence logic.
 Despite its small size, it includes several optional features such as seamless audit data handling support.

 Last but not least, `monguito` wraps [Mongoose](https://mongoosejs.com/), a very popular and solid MongoDB ODM for Node.js applications.
 Furthermore, it leverages Mongoose [schemas](https://mongoosejs.com/docs/guide.html) to enable developers focus on their own persistance models, leaving everything else to the library.